-Possible problems of company letting and how to evade them
+What are the possible problems of company letting and how to avoid them?

 Unfortunately, all that glitters is not gold, but with a little care and vigilance, letting to a company can create a seamless and simple way to achieve a steady and generous income.

 But what are some of the typical problems to arise from this system?

 Given that every contract is unique between landlord and business, there is a chance of issues about rising rents during negotiations.
 This is where an experienced solicitor, in property rental and landlord law, will be a valuable asset.
 They’ll understand the nuances of the negotiation, making sure you’re well protected and covered in all eventualities, including giving your tenant notice.